Abussos10/EpyTodo/README.md

 EpyTodo offers the following features :
 &nbsp;&nbsp;&#x2611;&nbsp;&nbsp; User registration :
-<span style="font-size: 2px;">Users can create an account by providing their email, password, name, and firstname.</span>
+<sub>Users can create an account by providing their email, password, name, and firstname.</sub>